tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 Not endless comparison.

-Just a ball.
+Just a match.

-A line.

-A room.

-A sound.
+A guess.

+A name on a screen.

-A shared reaction.
+A small shared reaction.

-Maybe that is the real painkiller.

-Not the match itself.

-The shared reaction.

-The fact that people who have been living inside separate invisible rooms suddenly point their attention in the same direction.

-That is rare now.

-Most days, my phone is not your phone.
-My feed is not your feed.
-My fear is not your fear.
-My outrage is not your outrage.
-My little tunnel of reality is different from yours, even if we are sitting at the same table.

-We do not just have different opinions anymore.

-We have different atmospheres.

-Different anxieties.

-Different villains.

-Different emergencies.

-Different versions of what is happening.

-Then something like the World Cup comes along and gives people one shared object.

-A ball.

-A field.

-A whistle.

-A screen.

-A reason to shout at the same time.

-That does not fix reality.

-But for a while, it gives the fog a shape.

-Maybe that is why even people who complain about football still look at the screen when everyone else is watching.
-Not because they suddenly care about tactics, but because it is hard not to be pulled into collective attention.
-It is hard not to turn your head when an entire cafe goes quiet.
-It is hard not to feel something when everyone around you is waiting for the same thing to happen.

-I have noticed that during football season, people become temporarily easier to talk to.

-Not deeply.

-Not honestly, maybe.

-But easily.

-"Who is playing tomorrow?"

-"Are you watching the opening match?"

-"Who do you think will win?"

-"The referee will probably be blind."

-Small talk, yes.

-But small talk is not nothing.

-Sometimes small talk is how people remind each other that they are still in the same world.

-That is the part I used to underestimate.

-I used to think small talk was empty.
-Weather, sports, traffic, food, little complaints about work.
-The kind of conversation that seems to go nowhere.

-But maybe small talk has a purpose.

-Maybe it is not supposed to go somewhere.

-Maybe it is just a bridge.

-A small temporary bridge between two people who do not have the energy, trust, or time to say anything deeper.

-Football works like that.

-It gives people a bridge.

-You do not need to know someone's politics.
-You do not need to know their private worries.
-You do not need to know what they are carrying.
-You can just stand next to them, look at the same screen, and say something stupid about the goalkeeper.

-For a moment, that is enough.

-I do not want to romanticize football too much.
+I do not want to romanticize it too much.

-The money is absurd.
-The gambling around it is ugly.
+The money around football is absurd.
+The gambling is ugly.
 The nationalism can get strange.
 The whole thing is branded, sponsored, packaged, and sold back to people as emotion.

 So yes, there is a cynical version of this.